 In addition to required content, prescription drug advertisements must conform to certain formatting rules, including that the established name of the product is half the size of the font of the product's brand name and rules relating to location of risk information in connection with the use information.
-In January 2012, the FDA issued the 'Guidance for Industry: Product Name Placement, Size, and Prominence in Advertising and Promotional Labeling,' in which it addresses similar issues, such as the juxtaposition of brand and established product names, prominence of brand and established product names and the frequency of disclosure of brand and established product names.
+In January 2012, the FDA issued the 'Guidance for Industry: Product Name Placement, Size, and Prominence in Advertising and Promotional Labeling,' in which it addresses similar issues, such as the juxtaposition of brand and established product names and the frequency of disclosure of brand and established product names.

-Until recently, DDMAC oversaw the enforcement of FDA laws governing advertising and review of advertisements.
-As noted, the FDA was recently reorganised and DDMAC is now known as the OPDP.
+As noted, the OPDP oversees the enforcement of FDA laws governing advertising and review of advertisements.
 The OPDP has established the following mission statement, available on the FDA's website (www.fda.gov):